mikasa-xt/github-portfolio/README.md

 # github-portfolio
-My GitHub portfolio for Computer Science studies at USW
+My GitHub portfolio

-# Hello, I'm Bulgan-Erdene Erdenebat
+# Hello, I am Bulgan-Erdene Erdenebat

 Welcome to my GitHub portfolio.
-This repository is used to showcase who I am, what I am studying, and the skills I am developing during my Computer Science journey.
+This repository is a personal space where I keep track of my learning, projects, and interests related to computer science and technology.
+It reflects my progress over time and will continue to evolve as I gain more experience.

 ---

 # A Bit About Me

 I am a first-year Computer Science student at the University of South Wales.
-I also completed my foundation year at USW, which helped me build a strong base before starting my degree.

-I am still new to programming and technology, and I do not consider myself an expert.
-However, I am adaptable, patient, and willing to learn.
-I like understanding things properly rather than rushing through them.
+I am still early in my journey, but I am consistent and open to learning new tools, ideas, and technologies.

 ---